FREQUENTLY ASKED QUESTIONS ABOUT OUR CSA

 Do you grow everything included in the bag?

 Mostly.
 There are times when we may lack certain goodies that you've come to expect, or our harvest has been difficult that particular week.
-If this happens to be the case, we'll source items from other local, organic farms (perhaps our friends at Newtown Farm in Westkill, or Fromer's Market Garden in Tannersville).
+If this happens to be the case, we may source items from other local, organic farms.
 We'll let you know what's been added, and from where.
+Also, we have several growing "plots" over in West Kill at Newton Farms (mostly winter squash and brassicas).

 Where and when will I pick up my share?

-Share bags can be picked up either at the farm, or Saturday mornings between 10 and 2 at our market stall at the Windham Farmer's Market on Main Street.
-At the farm you can stop by anytime between 8am and 7pm, Saturday OR Sunday.
+Share bags can be picked up either at the farm, or Saturday mornings between 9 and 1 at our market table at the Windham Farmer's Market on Main Street.
+At the farm you can stop by anytime between 8am and 6pm, Saturday OR Sunday.

 When does it start, and how long does it last?